ivorscott/blog2/content/posts/2020-07-14-the-ultimate-go-and-react-development-setup-with-docker-part-7.md

 # Introduction

-[Part 4](/ultimate-go-react-development-setup-with-docker-part4) shared an optimized API workflow with seeding and migrations.
+[Part 6](/ultimate-go-react-development-setup-with-docker-part6) shared a CICD approach with Drone and Portainer.

 We focus on: